Vivek11Chauhan/Social-the-Social-website/README.md

-Socio is a social network made in the MERN stack.
+Social is a social network made in the MERN stack.